koenw/fullstack-hello/README.md

 `frontend/src/generated`) is generated with [openapi-generator](https://openapi-generator.tech).

-Use `just serve` to start a local auto-refreshing development server (that talks to the production API).
+Use `just serve` to start a local auto-refreshing development server on [http://localhost:1234](http://localhost:1234) that by default will talk to the backend started with `docker-compose up`.

 ### Adding/Removing columns